 Mentees

-It was media day for our second in-person session for Mentorship 2.0.
-It consisted of our mentees highlighting their skill sets and partnership with the community, and collaborating with other mentees and small businesses.
+We can’t believe our first cohort for Mentorship 2.0 is almost over.
+It was media day for our mentees to highlight their skill sets.
+They collaborated with other mentees and small businesses to make this media day a success.
 There were three setups: A studio setup with a backdrop, lighting, and additional props.
-A coffee cart featuring Gaby’s goal of having a mobile coffee shop.
+A coffee cart featuring Gabi’s goal of having a mobile coffee shop.
 Lastly, a creative setup, where the photographers had freedom to place their models wherever they wanted them.

 It was a day of shared ideas, various setups, and a space filled with creativity!